x4sh3s/x4sh3s.github.io/_posts/2022-09-07-divide-and-bypass-amsi.md

 ![It's All Good, Man](/commons/Saul_Godman.jif)

-> In case it's detected, breaking the script into more files (Line/file) will do the job, unless Microsoft finds a way to deny this techinique.
+> In case it's detected, breaking the script into more files (Line/file) will do the job, unless Microsoft finds a way to deny this method.
 Until then, Enjoy ^^
 {: .prompt-warning }